jsug9/WebpackTemplate/README.md

 # project-name

-> In this project I build a mobile and desktop version of a website, using what I learned in HTML and CSS.
+> In this project I build a mobile and desktop version of a website, using what I learned in JavaScript, HTML and SCSS.

 ## Built With

 - HTML
-- CSS
+- SCSS
 - JavaScript

 ## Live Demo